This course is open for applications.

 - Key fact:

-- Develop specialist diagnostic imaging knowledge and skills using leading-edge technology and gain experience on placements in a range of NHS and private healthcare environments.
+- Develop specialist diagnostic imaging knowledge and skills.
+You'll have access to industry-standard technology and undertake work placements in NHS and private healthcare settings.

 Watch: The learning and teaching experience

 - Applied Sciences for Radiographers